Infant/Toddler Early Intervention Services for Children Birth to 3 years

 What is Early Intervention?

-Early intervention helps to figure out a child’s developmental needs and then provides education and therapy services and support at home or your child care setting.
+Early intervention helps to figure out a child’s developmental needs and understand your goals for your child.
+They provide services and support at home or in your child-care setting.

 How do I find Early Intervention?